 Palacio de Bellas Artes

-We spent a lot of time outside the building, but didn’t make it in.
-Pity, as there’s a famous Rivera mural inside — Man at the Crossroads.
+The outside is beautiful, and there’s a famous Rivera mural inside — Man at the Crossroads.

 Originally designed for Rockefeller Center in New York, it apparently offended Rockefeller, and he had it destroyed.
 Rivera re-created it here some years later.
 There’s a nice description at Wikipedia here, and a photo here.
 I regret missing this, I will make sure to see it next time I am in Mexico City.